 Involute gear profiles were designed using Gearotic and imported into TurboCAD for final adjustments.
 One of the first experiments was to determine a good gear tooth size.
 They needed to be large enough to print accurately, but not so large to exceed the capabilities of my printer.
 I printed an assortment of gear sizes ranging from 10 dot pitch down to 40 DP and selected 20 DP as my favorite.
 A 20 DP gear with 60 teeth will be 3" in diameter.
 Smaller pitches were possible, but some of the teeth were slightly distorted.
 I printed the gears in gold colored filament to get them to look like brass.

 The next step was to design the overall gear train.
-Most pendulum clocks share the same basic structure with differences in the gear ratios.
+Most pendulum clocks share the same basic structure with slight differences in the gear ratios.
 The basic requirement is that the minute hand should rotate once per hour and the hour hand should rotate once per 12 hours.
-These gears are central to the clock design with hands and a dial added to display the time.
 I used a traditional Roman numeral dial for this clock.

-A pendulum provides an accurate time base depending on the length.
-The escapement advances one position per pendulum swing and provides a small push to keep the pendulum swinging.
+A pendulum swings at a constant rate depending on its length.
+The constant rate is what helps the clock keep accurate time.
 This clock uses a deadbeat escapement designed in Gearotic.
-A traditional clock design with 60:8 and 64:8 gear ratios would need a 39" pendulum rod which seemed too long for this design, so I added a 3rd gear to allow for a shorter pendulum.
+A traditional clock design with 60:8 and 64:8 gear ratios would need a 39" pendulum rod which seemed too long for this design, so I changed the gear ratios to allow for a shorter pendulum.
 Three sets of gears with 54:12 ratios drive a 30 tooth escapement and a 17" pendulum with 5467.5 beats per hour.
 This gives a balanced look but loses the ability to add a second hand.

 The clock frame consists of two major components.
 The back frame integrates a metal keyhole hanger to hang the clock on the wall.
 Standoffs push the clock body away from the wall for pendulum clearance.
 The top of the frame has a robust support bar to prevent frame sag from the heavy weight shell.
 This design could easily handle double the weight with no visible sagging.
 The support bar also includes a convenient location to store the winding key.